tmurakami/mockito4k/README.md

 ```

 Although Kotlin does not have checked exceptions, Mockito cannot stub the function to throw a checked exception that does not match the method signature.
-Therefore, we extended the `willThrow` function to be able to throw any exceptions without `@Throws` annotation.
+Therefore, we extended `willThrow` function to be able to throw any exceptions without `@Throws` annotation.

 ```kotlin
 interface Foo {